BjornKennethHolmstrom/ConceptExplorer/README.md

 ## Features

-- **Rich Concept Library**: Extensive collection of concepts from politics, philosophy, spirituality, and more
+- **Rich Concept Library**:
+  - Extensive collection of concepts from politics, philosophy, spirituality, and more
+  - Detailed information about each concept's aspects and applications
+  - Historical context and modern relevance

 - **Multi-faceted Exploration**:
   - Category and tag-based browsing
   - Chronological or alphabetical sorting
   - Full-text search with suggestions
   - Collapsible category groups

 - **Interactive Cards**:
   - Expandable concept cards with detailed information
   - Color-coded sections for different aspects
   - Related concepts navigation
   - Historical context and modern applications

+- **Interactive Games**:
+  - "Guess the Concept" game for testing knowledge
+  - Intelligent concept censoring in questions
+  - Score tracking and hints system
+  - More game modes coming soon

 - **Responsive Design**:
   - Optimized for both desktop and mobile
   - Efficient use of screen space
   - Smooth transitions and animations
+  - Consistent navigation header

 ## Technologies Used